-Since factors causing land degradation are interlinked, SECAP tries to promote an integrated approach, comprising three sectors namely: Agriculture; Livestock and Forestry.
+Since factors causing land degradation are interlinked, SECAP tries to promote an integrated approach, comprising three sectors namely: Agriculture: Livestock and Forestry.
 Measures from all the three sectors are supposed to be integrated in such a way that they not only stop land degradation but also support each other to meet the basic needs of the farmers and increase their income.
-At the same the planning time, attempts to increase project organization capabilities of the villagers to make them more selfreliant and independent from external support (TIRDEP/SECAP, 1988).
+At the same project attempts to increase the time. the planning and organization capabilities of the villagers to make them more selfreliant and independent from external support (TIRDEP/SECAP, 1988).
 Therefore, the project is active at two levels; individual farmers are advised and assisted in the application of soil erosion control measures as well as ways of specialized and intensified production.
-On community level, villagers are assisted in the establishment of village tree nurseries, bull-centers and large-scale afforestation/land rehabilitation.
+On community level, villagers are assisted in the establishment of tree nurseries, bull-centers village aпd large-scale afforestation/land rehabilitation.